sanrajagopal/DSC232RGroupProject/README.md

   <i>Figure 5.
 Species per IUCN red list category classification.
 LR/nt (Lower Risk/not threatened) and LR/cd (Lower Risk/conservation dependent) are outdated classifications used in older data or species who have not been reclassified since the change.</i>
 </p>

 Finally, we examined the null counts.
 With nearly 120 million entries (119568135) and 268 columns, null values were very common.
-The largest number of null values came from taxonomic entries, with the fewest being environmental data added in by OBIS (see discussion).
+The largest number of null values came from taxonomic entries, with the fewest being environmental data added in by OBIS (see Discussion Section).

 ### Preprocessing